rohitmandal2004/delta-demo/README.md

 # delta-demo
-This a Demo for Git and Github class.
+This a Demo for Git and Github class..

 # TRY SOMETHING